EihShin/Getting-and-Cleaning-Data/CodeBook.md

 activity:The type of activity name where the corresponding measurements were taken

 6 activities' labels:
-1)WALKING : subject was walking during the test
+1) WALKING : subject was walking during the test
-2)WALKING_UPSTAIRS : subject was walking up a staircase during the test
+2) WALKING_UPSTAIRS : subject was walking up a staircase during the test
-3)WALKING_DOWNSTAIRS : subject was walking down a staircase during the test
+3) WALKING_DOWNSTAIRS : subject was walking down a staircase during the test
-4)SITTING : subject was sitting during the test
+4) SITTING : subject was sitting during the test
-5)STANDING : subject was standing during the test
+5) STANDING : subject was standing during the test
-6)LAYING : subject was laying down during the test
+6) LAYING : subject was laying down during the test

 79 Normalized Measurements taken from each subject and each activity. tBodyAccMeanX